-- 1) Green Corridors promoting development of a Regional Green Corridors Program focusing on idle reductions or alternative fueling options for interstate trucking along I-95, I-75, I-20, or I-40 within EPA Region 4.
-Projects involving the installation of APUs on eligible trucks must demonstrate that they spend at least 75% of the time travelling within 50 miles of the interstate corridors listed above; or - 2) Nonroad promoting retrofit and repower projects for non-construction related off highway projects (mining, forestry, agriculture, etc.). - d.
-Region 5 is accepting non-tribal proposals for projects located within Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin.
+Green Corridors - promoting development of a Regional Green Corridors Program focusing on idle reductions or alternative fueling options for interstate trucking along I-95, I-75, I-20, or I-40 within EPA Region 4.
+Projects involving the installation of Auxiliary Power Units on eligible trucks must demonstrate that they spend at least 75% of the time travelling within 50 miles of the interstate corridors listed above; or

+- 2) Public Fleets promoting alternative fuel conversion retrofit, and replacement projects for fleets that are used to serve the public (waste-haulers, transit buses, emergency vehicles, etc) to make communities and cities cleaner. - d.
+Region 5 is accepting proposals for projects located within Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin.

-Non-tribal proposals submitted for projects located in Region 5 will be evaluated based on the quality and extent to which the proposed project addresses all of the following items:
+Proposals submitted for projects located in Region 5 will be evaluated based on the quality and extent to which the proposed project addresses all of the following items:

 - 1) Demonstrates that most if not all of the emissions reductions benefits will occur in highly populated urban areas within Region 5; - 2) Leads to broader efforts and sustainable, larger scale projects and programs to further reduce diesel emissions; (i.e., leads to additional idle reduction policies/rules, construction specifications, or other additional clean diesel actions); and - 3) Actively supports clean diesel coalitions in each state to share information, work with interested fleets, and address specific geographic needs.
 To find out more about the Midwest clean diesel coalitions, see: www.epa.gov/midwestcleandiesel. - e.
-Region 6 is accepting non-tribal proposals for projects located within Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
+Region 6 is accepting proposals for projects located within Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.

-Non-tribal proposals submitted for projects located in Region 6 will be evaluated based on the quality and extent to which the proposed projects address one or more of the following items:
+Proposals submitted for projects located in Region 6 will be evaluated based on the quality and extent to which the proposed projects address one or more of the following items:

-- 1) Are in areas that have pollution levels that are approaching the National Ambient Air Quality Standards (NAAQS) for Ozone; for the purposes of this evaluation criterion, areas with annual design values between 70 and 76 parts per billion (ppb) are considered as approaching the NAAQS for Ozone; or - 2) Are in areas that have pollution levels that are approaching the NAAQS for PM 2.5; for the purposes of this evaluation criterion, areas with annual design values between 11 micrograms per cubic meter ( $\mu g/m^3$ ) and $12\mu g/m^3$ are considered as approaching the NAAQS for PM 2.5; or - 3) Help minimize exposures and negative impacts to low income, or otherwise vulnerable communities who are more likely to suffer from higher rates of existing medical problems (including asthma, respiratory ailments, and heart conditions) which may be exacerbated by diesel pollution.

-f.
-Region 7 is accepting non-tribal proposals for projects located within Iowa, Kansas, Missouri, Nebraska.
+- 1) Address climate change by maximizing reductions of greenhouse gases (particulate matter and/or nitrogen oxide reductions) and by incorporating the proposed project as part of a strategy to address climate change; - 2) Demonstrate the ability to extend or replicate benefits of the project in the future (sustainability); or - 3) Help minimize exposures and negative impacts to low income, or otherwise vulnerable communities who are more likely to suffer from higher rates of existing medical problems (including asthma, respiratory ailments, and heart conditions) which may be exacerbated by diesel pollution. - f.
+Region 7 is accepting proposals for projects located within Iowa, Kansas, Missouri, Nebraska.

-Non-tribal Proposals for projects located in Region 7 will be evaluated based on the quality and extent to which the proposed projects address one or more of the following items:
+Proposals for projects located in Region 7 will be evaluated based on the quality and extent to which the proposed projects address one or more of the following items:

-- 1) Provide, first and foremost, the greatest emission reduction and public health benefit to Region 7 communities; - 2) Focus on municipal fleets (to include refuse trucks, school buses and county/city vehicles) and is a part of a broader plan to reduce idling through policy, outreach and/or driver training; or - 3) Include an effective use of partnerships, describing the nature and extent of said partnerships. - g.
-Region 8 is accepting non-tribal proposals for projects located within Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.
+- 1) Provide, first and foremost, the greatest emission reduction and public health benefit to Region 7 communities; - Focus on municipal fleets (to include refuse/waste haulers, school buses and county/city vehicles) and is a part of a broader plan to reduce idling through policy, outreach and/or driver training; or - 3) Include an effective use of partnerships, describing the nature and extent of said partnerships.

+g.
+Region 8 is accepting proposals for projects located within Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.

-Non-tribal proposals for projects located in Region 8 will be evaluated based on the quality and extent to which the proposed project addresses one or more of the following items:
+Proposals for projects located in Region 8 will be evaluated based on the quality and extent to which the proposed project addresses one or more of the following items: